 The bounce on the other hand, just bounces back the burst of light of the flash, redirecting upwards.
 This usually makes the light hit the ceiling and covers the subject more evenly.
 It basically works as a reflector.

 There are simpler and even cheaper flash accessory options out there, so why this one?

 Well, in short, because I LOVE it LOL.

-But getting a little technical, using a piece of paper does not concentrated and accurately redirect the light.
-What I like about this one is that having the foil paper, or even white or black, it will bounce the light straight up.
+But getting a little technical, using a piece of paper does not concentrate and accurately redirect the light.
+What I like about this one is that having the foil paper, or even white or black, will bounce the light straight up.
 Being flexible you can even set an angle.

-This bouncer shape creates a path that light will follow and it will not just spread everywhere.
+This bounce shape creates a path that light will follow and it will not just spread everywhere.

 It’s a way to use more wisely all the power of the camera flash.